Bill de Blasio: Tenure

-De Blasio had mixed approval ratings during his mayoralty.
+De Blasio had mixed approval ratings during his mayoralty, but had low approval ratings upon leaving office.

 9/11 attacks

 In 2016, de Blasio expressed support for the Justice Against Sponsors of Terrorism Act that would allow relatives of victims of the September 11 attacks to sue Saudi Arabia for its government's alleged role in the attacks.

 Affordable housing

 A key focus of de Blasio's mayoral tenure was to build more affordable housing, with a goal of 200,000 units.
 His plan passed the City Council, but was controversial.
 Groups such as the New York Communities for Change came out against the plan, arguing that it promoted gentrification.
 In April 2017, the state government renewed the 421-a tax abatement program after unions and developers made a deal on wages in qualifying construction projects.

 Atlantic Avenue, in the East New York neighborhood of Brooklyn, which has been scarred by decades of poverty and crime, was the first test and focus of de Blasio's strategy on affordable housing, one of the policy initiatives central to his platform of reducing inequality.
 Since 2012, city planners had been working to bring residents to forums to consult on the process.
 The plan was to "invite developers to build up local streets in exchange for more units of affordable housing."

 In January 2019, de Blasio and Secretary of Housing and Urban Development Ben Carson reached an agreement to change the operations of the New York City Housing Authority.
 The agreement created "specific requirements and milestones to address the serious health and safety hazards at NYCHA properties, including lead-based paint, mold, heat, vermin, among others".

-Alicia Glen served as de Blasio's deputy mayor for economic development and housing.